iroshanvidanage/python-data-ml/README.md

 - Array with Scalar operations
 - Universal Array Functions
 - mat.sum(axis=i) where i is 0 <= i < dimension of the array

+## Pandas

+- It's an open source library built on top of NumPy.
+- It allows for fast analysis and data cleaning and preparation.
+- Excels in performance and productivity.
+- Has built-in visualization features.
+- Can work with data from a wide variety of sources.